galaxyproject/iwc/workflows/proteomics/clinicalmp/clinicalmp-discovery/README.md

 ## Inputs dataset

-- `MSMS datasets` in RAW dataset collection and MGF Dataset collection
+- `MSMS datasets` in RAW dataset collection
 - `Databases for discovery` in Fasta (protein sequences for database searching)
 - `Experimental-Design Discovery MaxQuant` in Tabular Format